seankelliher/california-temps-precip/README.md

 ## Installation and Setup Instructions

 This chart is built with `chart.js`.
 You will either need to install the program locally or link to it.
+I link to it in the `index.html` file.
 Please see [Installation](https://www.chartjs.org/docs/latest/getting-started/installation.html) on Chart.js's website for options and instructions.

+You will also need to add a valid NOAA token to fetch data from NOAA.
+In the `app/s1-fetch.js`file, add your token in the TWO places you see the "ADD-YOUR-NOAA-TOKEN-HERE" note.

-Also, this component uses ES6 modules.
+Lastly, this component uses ES6 modules.
 Developing locally may require disabling your browser's local file restrictions.

 ## Reflection